samirettali/bounty-notes/ssrf.md

 ```

 ## Trigger error
-* Add `#` while testing for SSRF in order to trigger errors and maybe read stacktraces
+* Use `#` as url when testing for SSRF in order to trigger errors and maybe read stacktraces

 ## Blacklist bypass
 * Pass URL encoded parameters in order to achieve parameter injection